 Feel free to download as many Themes as you want, then select which Theme to use in the Settings > Themes menu.
 Under Settings > Background, you can select how frequently the individual backgrounds in the Themes cycle through.
 I prefer one per day, but you can refresh them as frequently as one per minute.

 Your next stop should be the Settings > Colors setting, which looks like an option to select accent colors.
 Boring, right?
 Well, no—the reason to explore is down at the bottom, where you can select either a dark or light theme.
 Try them both!
 Some people really prefer less light blasting from their monitor.
-Unfortunately, it’s not universal: You’ll have to set a dark mode separately within Google Chrome, for example.
-But it’s a start.
+Unfortunately, it’s not universal: You’ll have to set a dark mode separately within some apps, though Microsoft’s making to make your dark/light theme preferences universal.

 While the Fonts setting within Personalization doesn’t offer much, it’s worth taking a moment to configure the Lock Screen, the screen that appears when your PC locks itself after being away for a while.
 Adding your Calendar data to the lock screen, for example, allows Windows to display your next calendar appointment when you return to your PC.
 It’s a great way to mentally reset and plan your next move.